drmalcs/pygame/README.md

 This was written in VS Code with Codium installed for reasonable AI code completion suggestions.

-To run:
+TO RUN:
 - check the versions in pyproject.toml and make sure you have the same or greater for those python packages
+- remember, you may have multiple python versions installed so to make sure you are installing the packages for the right version of python, do it in a Python environment (recommended) or install via pip, eg: python -m pip install pygame
 - python3 pacman.py

 There is a video screengrab of a couple of short games being played in drmalcs_pikmon_game_screengrab.webm Navigate to it in a web browser to play (or type something like file://path/to/file/)

-Commands:
+COMMANDS:
-q to quit
+q to Quit
-r to restart
+p to Play
+Arrow keys to move the player around

 The highscore will be remembered until you quit the game

-I've not yet tested the poetry setup which would setup a python enviromment for you with the correct python and python package versions.
+I've not yet tested the poetry setup which would set up a python enviromment for you with the correct python version and python package versions.

 I can't remember where I got the fire animation and the accompanying sprite sheets.
 It was free to use and abuse.
 The player character is my own horrible animation.